otvam/pypeec/paper.md

 design).
 Among the existing numerical methods (e.g., FEM, FDTD, PEEC, BEM), the PEEC method features several advantages [@method_review; @ruehli; @volume_peec]:

-- Only the active materials are discretized (no need to mesh the free space).
+- Only the active materials are discretized (no need to mesh the vacuum/air).
 - Intuitive understanding of the equation discretization process.
 - Straightforward connection of external circuit elements.